 ACAP-OHIO is an innovative center development program designed specifically for minority high school students.
 This fully-supervised, week long summer residency program was developed to give minority students an opportunity to explore careers in accounting and business.

-During their stay on campus, students attend a variety of business and college preparatory workshops and are introduced to topics such as accounting, finance, economics, computer technology, and business management.
-ACAP-Ohio is sponsored by the National Association of Black Accountants (NABA), and the Ohio Society of CPAs (OSCPA) in conjunction with the Fisher College of Business, which has hosted the program for the past nineteen years.
+In past years, during their stay on campus, students attend a variety of business and college preparatory workshops and are introduced to topics such as accounting, finance, economics, computer technology, and business management.
+ACAP-Ohio is sponsored by the National Association of Black Accountants (NABA), and the Ohio Society of CPAs (OSCPA) in conjunction with the Fisher College of Business, which has hosted the program for the past twenty years.

-ACAP-Ohio 2019 will be held June 9 -14, 2019.
-Students selected to attend will receive free room and board, books, materials, tours, and mentoring associated with the program funded by prominent regional and national accounting firms and corporations.
+ACAP-Ohio 2021 will be held virtually June 14-17, 2021.
+Students who are selected to attend will receive free books, materials, and mentoring associated with the program funded by prominent regional and national accounting firms and corporations.
 Candidates for ACAP-Ohio are required to complete an application, obtain one personal reference, write a 200-word essay and submit official transcripts.